-Moravians are peace-loving, cheerful people.
-One of their mottoes is, “In essentials, unity; in non-essentials, liberty; in all things, charity.”
-They like good food, good fellowship, and beautiful decorations.
+Moravians are peace-loving, cheerful people who strive to live by the motto: “In essentials, unity; in non-essentials, liberty; in all things, charity.”
+The quote is attributed to St. Augustine of Hippo (354 – 430) and John Wesley (1703 – 1791), among others.
+This Christian community likes good food, good fellowship, and beautiful decorations.
 Moravian communities as far back as the mid-1700’s often displayed the pointed, lighted stars in home and shop windows.

 Moravian Stars and Math Lessons

-Moravian evolved from math lessons.
-Students were learning how to draw geometrical shapes, including the pyramid.
-There was a boarding school in Niesky, Germany where students practiced making various geometric shapes out of paper.
-The elongated pyramids must have inspired the geometry teacher and students to glue their pyramids together, forming what has become the Moravian star.
+The Moravian star evolved from a math class where students were learning how to draw geometrical shapes, including the pyramid.
+Boarding school students in Niesky, Germany practiced making various geometric shapes out of paper.
+The elongated pyramids apparently inspired the geometry teacher and students to glue their pyramids together, forming what has become the Moravian star.

-The length of a Moravian star point corresponds to the diameter of the body.
 Earlier versions of these stars came in many different colors.
 Today they are usually white or yellow.
-The Moravian stars are simple but attractive ornaments that, in their simplicity and plainness, reflect the Moravian sense of beauty.
+Moravian stars are simple and attractive ornaments, reflecting the Moravian sense of beauty.

 Not Just for Moravians

-Moravians have adopted the star as one of their most cherished objects, but others also appreciate them.
+Moravians adopted the star as one of their most cherished objects, but others also appreciate them.
 Though they were not originally intended as an Advent/Christmas decoration, that is when we’re most likely to see them.
-Each Advent our church hangs one over our altar area at our Lutheran congregation in west Houston.
-Every year thousands of stars shine into the darkness, symbolizing our anticipation that the light of hope enters into the darkness.
-The points shine into all directions, uniting us in expectation with other people in all parts of the world.
+Every year thousands of stars shine into the darkness, symbolizing our anticipation that the light of hope will enter into the darkness.
+The points shine out in all directions, uniting us with people in all parts of the world.

 My collection of church cookbooks includes one I picked up from Moravian neighbors when I lived in Ohio.
 Here’s a cookie recipe from the Moravian cookbook produced by the Women’s Fellowship of First Moravian Church in Dover, Ohio:

-Heat above ingredients until melted and put in spices.
-1 tsp ginger, cinnamon, nutmeg; ½ tsp. cloves; ¼ tsp. salt
+Heat above ingredients until melted and add spices: 1 tsp. each ginger, cinnamon, and nutmeg; ½ tsp. cloves; ¼ tsp. salt.

 Let cool to touch.
 Add 1 level teaspoon soda dissolved in ¼ cup hot water.
 Stir well.
-Add flour to make stiff dough.
+Add flour to make a stiff dough.
 (About 5 cups).
-Set dough in cold place overnight.
+Set the dough in a cold place overnight.
 Roll paper thin.
-Bake on greased cookie sheet 350 degrees about 6 to 10 minutes.
+Use cookie cutters to make desired shapes.
+Bake on greased cookie sheet at 350 degrees 6 to 10 minutes until golden brown.